-years because childhood is the period of rapid growth and development.
+to him/her during his/her first five years because childhood is the period of rapid growth and development.
 Nutrition is one of the most influencing factors in this period.
-Malnutrition substantially raises the risk of infant and child deaths, and roject is to status of ive health & community, , to reduce ng children malnutrition al & mental health of this age group
+Malnutrition substantially raises the risk of infant and child deaths, and health of this age group.